ergoplatform/ergodocs/docs/uses/sigmausd.md

 - [Community Discussion on Reddit](https://www.reddit.com/r/ergonauts/comments/lx7an4/sigmausd_dao_bank_is_a_complex_beast_highlevel/gpr96fq/?context=3)
 - [SigmaUSD (v1) Release](https://ergoplatform.org/en/blog/2021_02_26-sigmausd-released/)

 ## Can I accept SigUSD as payment on my website?

 Yes!
 SigmaUSD is accepted in [Cryptocurrency Checkout](https://cryptocurrencycheckout.com/coin/sigmausd)

 ## My funds are stuck

-Use this link for a refund anytime if your funds are stuck in a proxy address:
+If your funds are stuck in a proxy address, use this link for a refund anytime:

 ```
 https://assm.sigmausd.io/return/your_address_set_in_ui/the_long_address_you_sent_to